Why Not Shopify?

-While it may seem like a great deal at $29/month, that number can be deceiving as it doesn’t include everything.
-There are some very basic and important e-commerce functions missing in the base version including:
+While it may seem like a great deal at $29/month, that number can be deceiving.
+There are some very important e-commerce functions missing in the base version including:

 - Real-time USPS, FedEx and UPS shipping rates.
 If you want those, you need to go with the Advanced plan at $299/month

 - Abandoned Cart reminders – you need to upgrade to the Shopify plan at $79/month to get those

 - Gift Cards – also only in the Shopify plan and above